Palestinians in Gaza feel nowhere is safe amid unrelenting Israeli airstrikes

 Violence between Israel and Hezbollah militants in Lebanon has also flared in recent days amid fears the fighting could spread across the region.
 In the West Bank, where scores of Palestinians have been killed since the war started, Israeli forces killed dozens of Palestinians in the past two days, according to the Palestinian Health Ministry.

-The deal to get aid into Gaza remained fragile.
+The deal to get aid into Gaza remained fragile, as hospitals in the sealed territory say they are on the verge of collapse.

 Biden said Egypt’s president agreed to open the Rafah crossing to let in an initial group of 20 trucks with humanitarian aid.
 If Hamas confiscates aid, “it will end,” he said.
 The aid will start moving Friday at the earliest, White House officials said.